Avast SecureLine VPN Review 2023: Is It Worth Buying?

 My Base Speed Dropped Significantly

 Using the Ookla speed test tool, I found that Avast SecureLine VPN significantly slowed down my internet connection on the majority of its servers.
 To get an idea of how fast it is, I connected to several different servers and ran a series of speed tests using its OpenVPN protocol.
-Avast SecureLine VPN claims to have no bandwidth limit.
-That means you should be able to get speeds up to 2 Gbits/s but this was not my experience.
+It’s important to note that Avast SecureLine VPN claims to have no bandwidth limit.

 Speed Test Results